dbudzik/project9_SHM/manuscript.md

 <em>Figure 4.5: overview_of_recurrent_neural_network_model</em>

 ## 4.8 Method 5: Random Forest Regression:
 The third method utilized was Random Forest Regression.
 Random Forest Regression performs both regression and classification tasks with the use of multiple decision trees and bagging.
 It is easy to use and often returns good results even without hyperparameter tuning.
 Our group used this method to check if it offered an improvement on the previous model.
 The Random Forest Regression provided the worst results with extremely inaccurate accuracy rate, while also not working well for the type of data we had.
+The model is shown below in figure 4.5.

 <img src="images/Screen Shot 2020-12-05 at 6.36.01 PM.png" alt="Test" width="600"/>
 </p>